Academic Master

 Abstract

 Financial Management is concerned with the task of efficiently managing the resources of a company.
-This paper will attempt to discuss the relationship between shareholder wealth maximization and firm’s profit maximization.
-Additionally, the paper shall also explore the commonalities as well as the distinctive features of both the goals.
-Furthermore, the paper will contain an example which shows that sometimes maximizing profits might not lead to shareholder wealth maximization.
-Also, an article which is taken from a scholarly will be analyzed.
-Through the article, the goal of the wealth maximization will be critically examined.
+This paper will attempt to discuss the relationship between shareholder wealth maximization and a firm’s profit maximization.
+Additionally, the paper shall also explore the commonalities as well as the distinctive features of both goals.
+Furthermore, the paper will contain an example showing that sometimes maximizing profits might not lead to maximizing shareholder wealth.
+Also, an article that is taken from a scholarly will be analyzed.
+Through the article, the goal of wealth maximization will be critically examined.

 Relationship between the two Goals

-A positive relationship exists between shareholder wealth maximization and firm’s profit maximization in the short term.
-However, in the long term, relationship varies depending on some factors.
-Both the goals are governed by the internal policies of a firm, and both of them tend to maximize earnings for the firm.
+In the short term, a positive relationship exists between shareholder wealth maximization and firm profit maximization.
+However, in the long term, the relationship varies depending on some factors.
+Both goals are governed by a firm’s internal policies, and both tend to maximize the firm’s earnings.

 Similarities and Differences

-There exist various similarities and differences between the two goals.
-A similarity between the two goals is that they both focus on current assets.
-Moreover, they both have the objective of increasing the net worth of the business concerned.
-Another similarity is that both these goals operate to make the business sustainable in the long run.
+The two goals share various similarities and differences.
+One similarity is that they both focus on current assets and aim to increase the business’s net worth.
+Another similarity is that both these goals aim to make the business sustainable in the long run.

 Example

 In some instances, profit maximization might not lead to shareholder wealth maximization.
-For instance, a firm decides to eliminate all research& development (R&D) expenses.
-While this would lead to an increase in short-run earnings and dividends but the long run earnings would be reduced.
+For instance, a firm eliminates all research& development (R&D) expenses.
+While this would increase short-run earnings and dividends, long-run earnings would also be reduced.
 As a result, shareholder wealth would be reduced as well.
-The reason behind it is that the firm will not be able to produce new products and sell them if it has no R&D.
+The reason behind this is that the firm will be unable to produce new products and sell them without R&D.

 Criticism Argument

-The article talks about the ethical considerations and shareholder wealth maximization.
-(Poitras, 1994).
+The article discusses ethical considerations and shareholder wealth maximization (Poitras, 1994).
 The main criticism is that ethical issues are not taken into account in shareholder wealth maximization.
-To maximize wealth for the shareholders, the management engages in unethical and socially reprehensible activities.
-For them, the only goal is to ensure shareholder wealth maximization, and they would go to any lengths to ensure it.
+To maximize wealth for the shareholders, management engages in unethical and socially reprehensible activities.
+For them, the only goal is to maximize shareholder wealth, and they will go to any lengths to ensure it.

-In my opinion, the criticism is valid.
-In pursuing shareholder wealth maximization, firm very often flouts rules and regulations with any regards for others.
+The criticism is valid.
+In pursuing shareholder wealth maximization, the firm very often flouts rules and regulations without regard for others.
 It is a firm’s responsibility to ensure that its dealings are ethical.
-After going through the article, I find no fault with the criticism and consider the criticism justified.
+After reading the article, I find no fault with the criticism and consider it justified.
 I do not find myself questioning the goal of shareholder wealth maximization.

 Conclusion

-There is a positive relationship between the two goals in the short run.
-While in the long run, the relationship depends on other factors as well.
+The two goals have a positive relationship in the short run.
+In the long run, the relationship depends on other factors as well.
 Despite the similarities, there are stark differences between the two goals.
-Shareholder wealth maximization is a modern approach as compared to the traditional approach of profit maximization.
+Shareholder wealth maximization is a modern approach compared to the traditional profit maximization approach.
 In some instances, profit maximization does not necessarily translate into wealth maximization.
-Moreover, in attempt to maximize shareholder wealth, management flouts its social and legal responsibilities.
+Moreover, in an attempt to maximize shareholder wealth, management flouts its social and legal responsibilities.

 References